IDPetrov93/Second-Mind/CONCEPTS.md

 A useful observation produced through analysis.

-Insights support human reasoning.
+Insights help humans reason.

+Insights may be uncertain.

-Insights are not decisions.
+Insights are never decisions.

 ---